knetikmedia/knetikcloud-csharp-net20-client/docs/MediaModerationApi.md

 <a name="updatemoderationreport"></a>
 # **UpdateModerationReport**
-> void UpdateModerationReport (long? id, ModelFlagReportResource flagReportResource)
+> void UpdateModerationReport (long? id, FlagReportResource flagReportResource)

 Update a flag report